 But in terms of wheel-to-wheel action, the Hermann Tilke designed circuit has been an abject failure.
 Two crucial areas have come under fire since it made its debut on the calendar in 2009: it poses no challenge to drivers, and it offers next to no overtaking opportunities.

-The three races held here to-date – all won in convincing lights-to-flag demonstrations – have been absolute snooze-fests, and the addition of new rules and technology have done nothing to improve the show.
+Of the four races held here to-date, three have been absolute snooze-fests, and the addition of new rules and technology have done little to improve the show.

-Let’s take a look at our Yas Marina International Circuit Guide:
+Let’s take a look at our Yas Marina Circuit Guide:

 The Form Guide